 Arizona is incredibly landlord-friendly.
 Evictions are seamless.
 Arizona’s non-compliance laws require the tenant to pay rent and provide accurate information or else they are guilty of breaching the contract.
 If the tenant breaches their contract, the lease can be voided within ten days.
 Arizona has limited renters’ protections, but those are focused on residents in mobile homes.
 For example, there are payment grade period laws for those renting mobile homes but not those renting a condo or single-family home.
 There are limits on late fees charged on late rent for those in mobile homes, but not for those staying in an apartment or rented single-family home.

-Are you looking for an investment property in the Tucson real estate market?
-Maybe you have done a bit of real estate investing in Tucson but want to take things further and make it into more than a hobby on the side.
-It’s only wise to think about how you can and should be investing your money.
-In any property investment, cash flow is gold.
-The Tucson real estate investing market has recovered and is poised for slow, steady, and certain long term growth.
-The shifting demographics and known groups eager to sell at the right price provides an excellent opportunity to find bargains almost anywhere in the Tucson real estate market.
+The Tucson real estate investing market has recovered and is poised for slow, steady, and certain long-term growth.
+The shifting demographics and known groups eager to sell at the right price provide an excellent opportunity to find bargains almost anywhere in the Tucson real estate market.
 An investment property that costs $150,000 is what some experts recommend starting with.

 NORADA REAL ESTATE INVESTMENTS has extensive experience investing in turnkey real estate and cash-flow properties.
 We strive to set the standard for our industry and inspire others by raising the bar on providing exceptional real estate investment opportunities in many other growth markets in the United States.
 We can help you succeed by minimizing risk and maximizing the profitability of your investment property in Tucson.

-Consult with one of the investment counselors who can help build you a custom portfolio of Tucson turnkey properties.
-These are “Cash-Flow Rental Properties” located in some of the best neighborhoods of Tucson.
+Consult with one of the investment counselors who can help build you a custom portfolio of turnkey properties.
+These are “Cash-Flow Rental Properties” located in the various growing housing market of the country.

 All you have to do is fill up this form and schedule a consultation at your convenience.
 We’re standing by to help you take the guesswork out of real estate investing.
 By researching and structuring complete Tucson turnkey real estate investments, we help you succeed by minimizing risk and maximizing profitability.